guedesantonio/Burger-APP/README.md

 ![GitHub license](https://img.shields.io/badge/License-MIT-blue.svg)

   ## Description
   An APP that controls a list of burger devoured and desired done with MySQL, Node, Express, Handlebars and a homemade ORM following the MVC design pattern; using Node and MySQL to query and route data in the app, and Handlebars to generate HTML.
-T

   ## Table of contents